wdawson/okta.github.io/_source/_posts/2018-08-23-symfony-react-php-crud-app.md

 ## Display the List of Movies

 We need to get our list of movies from the API and display it as a table on the Movies page.
-Of course, we also want a 'Loading...' message until the API request completes.
+Of course, we also want a "Loading..." message until the API request completes.

-We'll define our base API url in a new config.js file:
+We'll define our base API URL in a new `config.js` file:

 ```js
 // src/config.js